The list of Government measures supporting Economy. Last update November 30, 2020.

 Crisis Action Plan to support tourism.

 The Government debated a crisis action plan to support tourism.
 The plan contains 16 points that aim to reach the 2019 performance level of this sector of the economy.
 Some of the points have been in place (programs supporting the self-employed) and others will be implemented (6.7bn CZK allocated specifically to tourism recovery measures, such as lower VAT for accommodation, vouchers/Dovolena v Cesku, marketing campaigns).
-Dovolena v Cesku project includes vouchers for stays in Czech spas where the Government will cover 40% of the cost up to a maximum of.
-CZK 4,000 per voucher.
+Dovolena v Cesku (later modified to COVID Spa program) project includes vouchers for stays in Czech spas where the Government will cover 40% of the cost up to a maximum of CZK 4,000 per voucher.

 support of Czech exporters.